-In Scotland, if you turn 16 between 1 March and 30 September you can leave school after 31 May of that year.
+If you turn 16 between 1 March and 30 September you can leave school after 31 May of that year.

 If you turn 16 between 1 October and the end of February you can leave at the start of the Christmas holidays in that school year.

-In Northern Ireland, if you turn 16 during the school year (between 1 September and 1 July) you can leave school after 30 June.
+If you turn 16 during the school year (between 1 September and 1 July) you can leave school after 30 June.

-If you turn 16 between July 2 and August 31, you can’t leave school until June 30 the following year.
+If you turn 16 between 2 July and 31 August you can’t leave school until 30 June the following year.

 In England, you can apply for a 16 to 19 Bursary Fund to help with education costs.

 In Scotland, Wales and Northern Ireland you can apply for Education Maintenance Allowance (EMA) to help with your studying costs.

 Don’t include personal or financial information like your National Insurance number or credit card details.

 To help us improve GOV.UK, we’d like to know more about your visit today.
 We’ll send you a link to a feedback form.
 It will take only 2 minutes to fill in.
 Don’t worry we won’t send you spam or share your email address with anyone.